Codingbbear/Data-projects/Data Cleaning and Dashboard generation using PowerBI/README.md

 ### 4. Adding an 'Issue' column and re-validating grain before moving on to powerBI
 Adding an Issue column to flag remaining nulls for PowerBI.
 ### 5. Producing 2 files ready for PowerBI
-Usable file containing rows with only VALID values and Unusable with INVALID values.
+Usable.csv file containing rows with only VALID values and Unusable.csv with INVALID values.
 # Note:

 Common business questions that I could think of will be answered via both SQL and PowerBI dashboard.